Code of business conduct for authority members

 • Disclosing any business or trade secrets of Fáilte Ireland.

-Former members should treat commercial information received while acting in that capacity as confidential.
+Former members must treat commercial information received while acting in that capacity as confidential.

 7. Fairness